w3f/polkadot-wiki/docs/learn/learn-cross-consensus.md

 > XCMP is currently under development and the details are subject to change!

-However, these overall architecture and design decisions are more stable:
+However, this overall architecture and design decisions are more stable:

 - Cross-chain messages will _not_ be delivered to the Relay Chain.
 - Cross-chain messages will be constrained to a maximum size in bytes.